3. json files

 The contents of the json file are below.

-The json string in the file looks just like the python dictionary.
+THe json string in the file looks just like the python dictionary.

 {